Fleckism/SecurityPlus/My linked notes/Practice 3.md

 Legacy systems are highly likely to be vulnerable to exploits and must be protected by security controls other than patching, such as isolating them to networks that an attacker cannot physically connect to.

-Even if effective patch management procedures are in place, attackers may still be able to use zero-day software vulnerabilities, before a vendor develops a patch.
+Even if effective patch management procedures are in place, attackers may still be able to use zero-day software [[vulnerability|vulnerabilities]], before a vendor develops a patch.

 A vulnerability in an OS kernel file or shared library can allow privilege escalation, where the malware code runs with higher access rights (system or root).
 Root or system accounts are considered superuser accounts with administrative privileges.